The Truth Behind 7 State Income Tax Myths

 Some states have reciprocity agreements between them that exempt taxpayers from paying income taxes to the states where they work if they live in the other.
 But you must typically submit an exemption form to your employer to avoid any withholding of taxes from your pay in the state where you work.
 Each state has its own form.
 You'd still have to file a nonresident return to get those withholdings refunded if you didn't submit one.

-As of 2019, 16 states have reciprocal agreements with others: Arizona, Illinois, Indiana, Iowa, Kentucky, Maryland, Michigan, Minnesota, Montana, New Jersey, North Dakota, Ohio, Pennsylvania, Virginia, West Virginia, and Wisconsin.
+As of 2020, the District of Columbia and 16 states have reciprocal agreements with others: Arizona, Illinois, Indiana, Iowa, Kentucky, Maryland, Michigan, Minnesota, Montana, New Jersey, North Dakota, Ohio, Pennsylvania, Virginia, West Virginia, and Wisconsin.

 Your Audit Went Fine but You Might Still Have Made a Mistake